faelperetta/video-cuts/prompt.md

    - **Viral Elements**: List the specific elements that make this clip likely to go viral (e.g., "High emotional relatability", "Quick actionable value", "Contrarian take", "Storytelling arc with payoff", "Shock value", "Humor", "Inspirational moment").
    - **Suggested Editing Style**: Professional recommendations for making the clip feel premium and engaging (e.g., "Fast-paced cuts synced to music beats", "Bold text overlays with key quotes", "Zoom-in on speaker during emotional peak", "B-roll suggestions if applicable", "Upbeat royalty-free background music", "Color grade for energy").

-   **When selecting start and end points**, always prioritize natural conversational breaks (end of a thought, answer to a question, completion of a story beat, or punchline delivery).
+   - **When selecting start and end points**, always prioritize natural conversational breaks (end of a thought, answer to a question, completion of a story beat, or punchline delivery).
 Never cut mid-sentence or mid-idea unless absolutely necessary for timing.
 The clip must feel complete and satisfying when watched alone, with a clear beginning, middle, and end.
+   **Remember**: The clip must feel complete and satisfying when watched alone, with a clear beginning, middle, and end.
+Always double check it.
+If you need more time to complete the thought/answer, you can add 10% more time than the threshold.

 **Prioritize clips that contain:**
 - Strong emotional moments or stories